albertjuhe/planing_travels/README.md

 # Travel experience
-The goal of this application is to have a place to investigate and research development/infrastructure technics:
+The goal of this application is to have a place to investigate and research development/infrastructure technics, all inside Symfony:
 - SOLID, Hexagonal, DDD
 - CQRS
 - Docker